This lesson is in the early stages of development (Alpha version)

 [you@laptop:~]$ rsync -avP amdahl yourUsername@cluster.hpc-carpentry.org:~/

 As written, this will place the local directory and its contents under your home directory on the remote system.
-If the trailing slash is omitted on the destination, a new directory corresponding to the transferred directory will not be created, and the contents of the source directory will be copied directly into the destination directory.
+If a trailing slash is added to the source, a new directory corresponding to the transferred directory will not be created, and the contents of the source directory will be copied directly into the destination directory.

 To download a file, we simply change the source and destination: